 What Can Gamma Scanning Do for Me?

-ScanTech’s Gamma Scanning services can detect issues in both trayed towers as well as packed towers.
-These scans provide analysis that can be used to combat a wide range of problems in real time.
+ScanTech’s gamma scanning services can detect issues in both trayed towers as well as packed towers.
+These scans provide an operational analysis that can be used to combat a wide range of problems in real time.

 Columns with trays can be scanned to determine:

-The amount and spread of entrainment, flooding, weeping, or foaming
+- The location and severity of entrainment, flooding, weeping, or foaming

 Packed columns can be scanned to determine:

-Whether all of the packed beds are in position
+- Whether all of the packed beds are in the correct position

-If there are major issues in the liquid-vapour distribution
+- If there are major issues in the liquid-vapor distribution through the packing

 As such, the density and the characteristics of our scan profile can be used to understand the vessel operation in real time, as well as the condition of individual internal components, all in a non-intrusive manner.
-ScanTech also offers CAT Scan services that can provide you with a more detailed analysis of a specific area of a packed tower.
+ScanTech also offers CT Scan services that can provide you with a more detailed 2D density image of a specific area of a packed tower.

-Scans are performed by placing a small radioactive source on the outside of the column, in combination with an electronic sensor opposite.
-A light material like vapour blocks less radiation from reaching the sensor than a denser one such as a liquid.
-The field of radiation is a function of the average density between the two.
-By maintaining constant spacing as the source and sensor are lowered down the column, we can generate a precise density profile, giving you a clear look into the contents inside.
+A distillation tower scan is performed by placing a small radioactive source on the outside of the column with an electronic sensor on the opposite side.
+A light material, such as vapor, blocks less radiation from reaching the sensor than a denser material such as a liquid.
+The radiation detected is a function of the average density between the two pieces of equipment.
+By maintaining constant spacing as the source and sensor are lowered down the column, we can generate a relative density profile, giving you a clear look into the contents inside.